top of page

 In Atsugi, his duties involved tracking top secret U2 flights over the Soviet Union.
 It was at Atsugi where he likely first came to the attention of American intelligence.
 After being propositioned by an attractive local prostitute at a club popular with American service men, he reported the encounter to a senior officer who, Oswald told some of his fellow marines, expressed an interest in involving him in intelligence work.
 Shortly after, a medical record appears in Oswald’s service record documenting his affliction by a venereal disease, but oddly noting it was “not due to [his] own irresponsibility”, but rather that it was contracted “in the line of duty”.

-In September if 1959, claiming his mother required medical care, he received a hardship discharge.
+In September of 1959, claiming his mother required medical care, he received a hardship discharge.
 Not two months later, he showed up at the American Embassy in Moscow and stated he intended to renounce his U.S. citizenship and provide the Soviets with whatever information he could regarding his work with the Marines.
 Specifically, he noted, this included his knowledge of the U2 program.
 Oswald stayed in the Soviet Union long enough to marry a Soviet woman by the name of Marina and have his first child, a baby girl named June.
 In 1962 the family managed to leave the USSR and return to the states.
-Because of his activities, he was a person of interest to the FBI for the rest of his life (though likely as an informant rather than a target of investigation), but other than that he faced no adverse consequences as a result of his decisions.

-So, to summarize, at the height of the Cold War, a young Marine who had been privy to details of one the Government’s most classified projects defects to the USSR, making it plain he planned to tell the Soviets everything he knew, including classified information, regarding the U2.
-He marries a Soviet woman (who’s uncle was KGB, no less), has a child with her, and then decides he’s not so enthralled with life in the Workers’ Paradise after all.
+So, at the height of the Cold War, a young Marine who had been privy to details of one the Government’s most classified projects defects to the USSR, making it plain he planned to tell the Soviets everything he knew, including classified information, regarding the U2.
+He marries a Soviet woman, has a child with her, and then decides he’s not so enthralled with life in the Workers’ Paradise after all.
 He comes back home, traveling in part on a $430 loan he received from the U.S. State Department, and as far as is known to this day, is never arrested, charged or in any manner inconvenienced as a result of his conduct.

 There is a lot about Oswald’s Soviet sojourn which has yet to be explained – how he financed his travel from the U.S., how he knew to enter the country via Finland, the scripted nature of his speech at the embassy, and so forth.
 Author John Newman postulates that his defection was a ‘dangle’ – an attempt by the CIA’s counterintelligence chief, James Angleton, to discover the identity of a Soviet mole he was certain was hard at work within the Agency.
 Angleton’s hunt for this mole would go on for years, ultimately destroying his career and damaging the Agency tremendously.